Dasht-e Yahudi

-The term was often employed by the Mughals in a derogatory sense with reference to the Pashtun tribes that inhabited the region (namely the Afridi, the Khattak, and the Yusufzai) and often waylaid Mughal caravans and contested trade routes.
+The term was often employed by the Mughals of India in a derogatory sense with reference to the Pashtun tribes that inhabited the region (namely the Afridi, the Khattak, and the Yusufzai) and often waylaid Mughal caravans and contested trade routes.
 The term "Yahudi" was a reference to the alleged Jewish origin of the Pashtun people.

-Despite successfully subjecting the majority of the Indian subcontinent to their rule, Mughal emperors were throughout their long dynasty unable to control the Pashtuns or strip them of their tribal autonomy.
+Despite being the rulers of the Indian subcontinent, Mughal emperors were throughout their long dynasty unable to control the Pashtuns or strip them of their tribal autonomy.

-In the present-day countries of Afghanistan and Pakistan, the term is obsolete.
+In the present-day countries of Afghanistan, India and Pakistan, the term is obsolete.

 Etymology

-The term Dasht-e Yahudi literally translates to "Jewish Desert" in Urdu and "Jewish Wasteland" in Pashto.
+The term Dasht-e Yahudi literally translates to "Jewish Desert" in Hindi-Urdu and "Jewish Wasteland" in Pashto.
 It is an archaic term that first appears in Persian and Mughal texts.

 Dasht means 'desert' or 'field' in the Persian language.
 The same word is also used in Pashto and sometimes Urdu or Hindi, where it means both an arid area (waste) or a desert.
 However, the area recognized as Dasht-e Yahudi is not a desert, but used to be a semi-arid uncultivated area.

 The so-called desert used to be barren and mountainous with sporadic dwellings and rare village settlements.
 In modern times, it has been extensively cultivated and for the most part is lush and green through canal systems and rivers.